amis-erc20/uniswap-info/README.md

 # TODO

-- Improve mobile experience. (ie Trust browser)
+- Handle transfers of pool tokens
-- Implement time column.
+- Use Uniswap API instead of web3 directly